CloudCannon/11feed/README.md

 11feed is an open-source, self-hosted, minimal RSS reader built with the static site generator <a href="https://www.11ty.dev/">11ty</a>.

+## Core Principles

+* No ads, upsells, or feature bloat
+* Encourage the culture of blogging, sharing, and discovery through RSS.
+* Generate a purely static site that can be hosted publicly on any web server.
+* Keep features, dependencies, and the implementation to the bare essentials.
+* Provide a solid base for others to build on and customize for their own needs.
+* Emphasis on security.

 ## Quick Start

 1. **Clone the repository**